 I have a confession to make: I’m a total book addict.
 I love to read books, especially books about travel planning and books about Australia.
 I LOVE to turn over the corner of pages and scribble notes in the margins (sorry to those of you who hate the idea of defacing books – to me, a marked up and battered book is a sign of a well-loved book!)
-I do sometimes read e-books but you can’t beat a real hard copy book because I ALWAYS read books with a highlighter pen to mark my favourite sections (that’s not weird, right?).
+I do sometimes read e-books but you can’t beat a real hard copy book because I ALWAYS read books with a highlighter pen to mark my favourite sections, especially my travel books about Australia (that’s not weird, right?).

-This post contains affiliate links which means I earn a small commission if you buy through one of my links at no extra cost to you.
+This post about travel Australia books contains affiliate links which means I earn a small commission if you buy through one of my links at no extra cost to you.
 The full disclosure is available in the footer.

-Australia guide books to help you plan your travels
+The best Australia travel guide books to help you plan your travels

-My two favourite Australia travel books are Lonely Planet Australia and Rough Guide to Australia.
+The two best Australia travel books (in my opinion!) are Lonely Planet Australia and Rough Guide to Australia.

-My Rough Guide is actually in many pieces now because I’ve had so much use out of it over the last few years.
-I think it’s time I treated myself to a shiny new one!
+My Rough Guide to Australia travel book is actually in many pieces now because I’ve read it so many times over the last decade.
+I think it’s time I treated myself to a shiny new copy!
+I think both books are amazingly useful Australia travel guide books.

-If you already know which part of the country you’re moving to, you could buy a more specific regional book like the Lonely Planet East Coast Australia.
-This can help you plan day trips or short weekend breaks when you arrive – it’s important to make sure you get out and explore your surroundings!
+If you already know which part of the country you’re moving to, you could buy a more specific regional Australia travel book too like the Lonely Planet East Coast Australia guide book.
+Australian travel books covering more specific areas like this can help you plan day trips or short weekend breaks when you arrive – it’s important to make sure you get out and explore your surroundings!
+Reading Australian travel guide books like this can really help you find your feet and get your bearings about what to see and do in your new home.

 Books for planning your move to Australia

-If you’re looking for a planner to help with your move, my Ultimate Emigration Checklist is here to to help you keep on top of your tasks.
+If you’re looking for a planner to help with your move, don’t forget: my Ultimate Emigration Checklist is here to help you keep on top of your tasks.

-Didgeridoos and Didgeridon’ts: a Brit’s guide to moving your life down under is a really fun and easy read plus it is packed with useful information.
+Didgeridoos and Didgeridon’ts: a Brit’s Guide to Moving Your Life Down Under is a really fun and easy read plus it is packed with useful information.
 It helped reaffirm to me that moving abroad wasn’t crazy and that our dream life really was waiting for us and other families like ours had done it before and succeeded!
+If you’ve been wondering: ‘is moving to Australia a good idea?’ you should read this funny guide to moving to Australia.

-Another good one was Jump Down Under: True Stories of Relocating.
-I love reading stories from real people in their own words (I used to always flick to the real life stories in Australia and New Zealand magazine!), so this was a great read while planning our move.
+Another good book to read if you’ve been wondering why should I move to Australia was Jump Down Under: True Stories of Relocating.
+I love reading stories from real people in their own words (I used to always flick to the real life stories in Australia and New Zealand magazine!), so this was a great read while planning our move to Australia.

 Australian children’s books

-Check out my recommendations below, and also hop over to this post which lists more books about wildlife in Australia for kids to help educate them for the move.
+Check out my recommendations below about the best books about Australia for kids, and also hop over to this post which lists more books about wildlife in Australia for kids to help educate them for the move.

 Australia Not for Parents Australia: Everything You Ever Wanted to Know (Lonely Planet Not for Parents) is a fun read for over eights.
-It’s full of interesting little facts and gives kids the chance to do some of their own research and feel like they have some control over things without parents getting involved.
+It’s full of interesting little facts and gives kids the chance to do some of their own research.
+I think when it comes to kids, it’s so helpful giving them some control over things and giving them books about moving abroad or about travelling in Australia like this so they feel like they have some control over things.

-Our personal favourite is There’s an Ouch in my Pouch!.
+Our personal favourite kids book about Australia is There’s an Ouch in my Pouch!.
 We read it to our four-year-old twins on repeat before we moved.
-If you enjoy rhyming stories like The Gruffalo, then you will love this (my husband and I often burst into recitals of this at random moments as it has become such huge part of our lives!)
+If you enjoy rhyming stories like The Gruffalo, then you’ll love this.
+My husband and I often burst into recitals of this at random moments as it has become such huge part of our lives over the last eight years!
+The kids may have outgrown it now, but it will always be one of the most important books on Australia that we bought before we moved!

 The Kids’ Travel Guide – Australia is another illustrated guide that tells your kids everything they need to know about their new home and it has lots of tasks to get involved in too like colouring and quizzes (so it’s handy for the plane journey too!).

-Finally, another series that is worth checking out for your little ones is the Hairy Maclary 10 Books Collection.
+Another Australia book series that is worth checking out for your little ones is the Hairy Maclary 10 Books Collection.
 It’s written by a New Zealand author so technically isn’t Australia-related but it is popular in kindys and daycares over here so if you get your kids into the series before you move then it will be another familiar thing when they’re getting settled over here.
+It’s less of a travel book and more of a cultural icon!

-We’ve recently bought The Upside History of Down Under and my boys (aged 10) absolutely LOVE it!
+We bought The Upside History of Down Under for our twins when they were 10 and they absolutely LOVED it!
 It’s a great way to get your kids up to speed with the last 200 million years of Australia’s history!
-I’ve really enjoyed reading this with them, too.
+I’ve really enjoyed reading this with them (as there is so much about Australia’s history that I don’t know!).
 It’s a lot of fun with lots of little cartoons and drawings to keep it engaging.
 I highly recommend it!
+Terry Denton is an Australian illustrator and author with many famous books to his name (the most famous being the Treehouse series).

-Another book that we’ve just started reading is The Australia Survival Guide.
+Another book that my boys loved is The Australia Survival Guide.
 It’s a really fun book that shares Australia’s dangers in a really funny (not scary) way.
-This is one for kids with a sense of humour who enjoy things like Horrible Histories (it’s probably not for those who find wildlife scary).
-I’ve really loved what I’ve read so far.
+This is one for kids with a sense of humour who enjoy things like Horrible Histories (it’s probably not for those who find wildlife scary as there are jokes about the dangerous wildlife in Australia).
 It’s fun and laid out in a really engaging and easy to read way.
+It got a big thumbs up from my kids.

-Everyone knows Australia is home to some dangerous wildlife (this post is worth checking out about first aid for snake bites).
-It’s not something that should stop you from moving here or from travelling off the beaten track, but it is important that you and your kids know what to look out for.
+Everyone knows Australia is home to some dangerous wildlife.
+It’s not something that should stop you from moving here or from travelling off the beaten track, but it is important that you and your kids know what to look out for, and I think it’s really valuable to talk about it and prepare them for their new life Down Under.

 It’s a good idea to invest in a small guide like Australia’s Dangerous Animals: A Folding Pocket Guide to Potentially Harmful Species.
 It’s a useful thing to keep on your bookshelf.